 In line with the IIJ Group's business philosophy, its human resource development policy is not affected by differences of employees' gender and nationality etc. The IIJ Group's basic human resource development is focused on providing employees with a wide range of experiences for them to acquire necessary ability through on-the-job training (OJT) which enables them to be involved in challenges such as adoption of new technologies, services development and operation, and business development.

 Moreover, this is supplemented by various training programs to support individual growth.
 As for the training programs, IIJ Group provides a range of training programs regarding the acquisition of business knowledge and the development of leadership and management skills according to employee's years and roles.
 IIJ Group also provides specific training programs by departments for the purpose of acquiring expertise.
 The employees have held many voluntary workshops and created opportunities to exchange information beyond the personnel development and training programs provided by the company.
 They have worked to develop in a corporate culture that enables employees to develop their skills and capabilities in a self-motivated setting with the support of the company.
 In terms of career development, the IIJ Group has a career reporting system and other support mechanisms which enable the Group's employees to take on new roles and accumulate experience.
 In addition, the IIJ Group conducts an employee awareness survey and stress checks on a regular basis to evaluate and improve its systems and operations.

-New employees Younger empolyees Mid-level empolyees Global career development Training for Manager training new employees Global challenge New-manager training training Introductory training New-department Global career support system manager training Follow-up training 360° Feedback lon1 Management training Fraining for all employees By level training By level(role) training OJT trainer training Support for self-development Applicable for all employee groups Support system for acquiring qualifications Cafeteria-style business skills training English training Other training Applicable for all employee groups Finance and Accounting training Harassment prevention training Mental health training Security training Career training Expertise and skills development ※ Applicable for all employee groups Sales training Technical training (business negotiation skills training, etc.) (project management training, etc.) e-Learning Skills assesment
+Managerial-level empolyees Mid-level empolyees New employees Younger empolyees Global career development Manager training Training for new employees New-manager training Global career support system Introductory training New-department Junior resident officers Resident officers manager training Follow-up training 360° Feedback 1on1 By level training Fraining for all employees By level(role) training OJT trainer training ※ Applicable for all employee groups Support for self-development Support system for acquiring qualifications Cafeteria-style business skills training English training Applicable for all employee groups Other training Finance and Accounting training Harassment prevention training Mental health training Security training Career training Applicable for all employee groups Expertise and skills development Sales training Technical training (business negotiation skills training, etc.) (project management training, etc.) e-Learning Skills assesment